Lou Doillon: Art

 Doillon has been drawing since she was 10 and has often included her drawings in her other crafts (the vinyl edition of her album in 2016 and most of her merchandise on tour is drawn by her).
 She has been keeping a drawn and written diary since the age of 12.
 She works with an extra fine Sailor Pen on Sennelier paper or Moleskine diaries.

-In September 2017, Doillon released a book, including 80 ink and pencil drawings, alongside diary drawings with Astier de Villatte.
+In September 2017, Doillon released a book, including 80 ink and pencil drawings alongside diary drawings, with Astier de Villatte.
 The release was followed by an exhibit of the original drawings at La maison Molière in Paris.
-She has also, for the brand Astier de Villatte, collaborated on a project of 18 different types of hand backed ceramic mugs and 15 unique pieces, presented and sold in Tokyo during the launch of the collaboration in November 2017 with creative duo Benoit Astier de Villatte and Ivan Pericoli.
+She has also, for the brand Astier de Villatte, collaborated on a project of 18 different types of hand-backed ceramic mugs and 15 unique pieces, presented and sold in Tokyo during the launch of the collaboration in November 2017 with creative duo Benoit Astier de Villatte and Ivan Pericoli.

 Music

 Doillon's love for music was enkindled by her father: "When my parents split, I discovered with Jacques, his taste for eclectic and a strange form of radicalness in music.
 He would say: 'sit down, shut up and listen to the music' while playing records from Chet Baker, Billie Holiday, Siouxsie and the Banshees, Patti Smith and Nick Drake."

-She often quotes Bob Dylan, Leonard Cohen, Lhasa, Lead Belly, Fiona Apple, Cat Power, Nina Simone, Tim Buckley and Bobbie Gentry amongst others as her influences.
+She often quotes Bob Dylan and Leonard Cohen, and mentions Lhasa, Lead Belly, Fiona Apple, Cat Power, Nina Simone, Tim Buckley and Bobbie Gentry as her influences.

 Doillon recorded with many musicians in New York and Paris during the 2000s before starting a solo career in 2010.
-Her voice has been described as "equal parts Marianne Faithfull, Nina Simone, Anohni and Joanna Newsom."
-Her genre is described as haunted folk.
+Her genre has been described as haunted folk, and her voice has been described as "equal parts Marianne Faithfull, Nina Simone, Anohni and Joanna Newsom."
 She writes her songs on Canadian Guild guitars (D55) or the piano and performs on an Eko electric guitar.